What can be done about excess sebum?

-Excess sebum is a common problem for people with oily skin .
-Sebum production , regulated by the sebaceous glands , is essential for maintaining skin health.
-However, excessive sebum secretion can lead to a variety of skin problems such as clogged pores , blackheads , and an oily skin feeling.
-This article explores the causes of excess sebum and offers solutions to address it.
+Excess sebum is a common problem for people with oily skin.
+Sebum production, regulated by the sebaceous glands, is essential for maintaining healthy skin.
+However, excessive sebum secretion can lead to skin problems such as clogged pores, blackheads and oily skin.
+This article explores the causes of excess sebum and proposes solutions to remedy the situation.

 Understanding sebum and its role

-Sebum is an oily substance produced by the sebaceous glands , located at the base of the hair follicles .
-This fluid, which is a complex mixture of lipids, plays a crucial role in maintaining the skin's barrier function .
-Sebum helps form a protective barrier , called the hydrolipidic film , which covers the surface of the skin and protects it from external aggressions such as UV rays and pollution.
+Sebum is an oily substance produced by the sebaceous glands at the base of thehair follicles.
+This liquid, a complex mixture of lipids, plays a crucial role in maintaining the skin's barrier function.
+Sebum helps form a protective barrier, called the hydrolipidic film, which covers the skin's surface and protects it from external aggressors such as UV rays and pollution.

 Causes of excess sebum